paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_4_6_7)=
 ## Calculation of acceleration factors

-The acceleration factors use degradation laws generally well known for EEE components and described in document {cite:t}`eee-JEP122H`.
+The acceleration factors use {term}`degradation <Degradation>` laws generally well known for EEE components and described in document {cite:t}`eee-JEP122H`.
 The general laws with a single parameter can be used for most of the more useful stresses such as the Arrhenius' law for temperature, the Eyring's law and the inverse power laws for voltage and current.
 The Coffin-Manson's law is used for thermal and mechanical stresses.
 More complex laws with more than one parameter can also be used such as Peck's model for both temperature and humidity, the Norris-Landzberg's law for solder joints and the Black's law for electromigration {cite:t}`eee-SSB-1.003`.

 (eee_4_6_7_1)=
 ### Inverse power law

-When temperature does not operate on a failure mechanism, an inverse power law is generally used.
+When temperature does not operate on a {term}`failure mechanism <Failure mechanism>`, an inverse power law is generally used.
 The inverse power law is an empirical law with general formulation:

 ````{admonition} Equation
 :class: equation